TosinShada/SorobanNameService/README.md

-# Tide Payment Streaming DAPP
+# Soroban Name Service

-This project is a simple DAPP that allows users to stream payments to each other.
+This project is a decentralized application that allows a user to map their address to a name.
 It is built using [Soroban](https://soroban.stellar.org/), [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).

 ## Installation